enewe101/digidemo/README.md

 documentation and user communities to get set up help!

-## PART 2 -- INSTALL DIGIDEMO, AND WIRE THINGS UP
+### Part 2 -- install digidemo, and wire things up
 6. Download digidemo.

 7. Configure Apache / mod\_wsgi to load the digidemo app.
 Copy the following